atedja/thinschema/README.md

 `android update project --path <thinschema_project_folder>`

-Run `ant debug`, or if you have Google's Play key, you can run `ant release`.
+This project is a library project.
+You can include it in your main application project.
+Please refer to the official Android documentation on how to do so.

-Create a JAR file by executing:
+Additionally, you can create a JAR file by executing:

 ```
+ant debug  // or ant release
 ant jar
 ```

 It will create `org.thinschema.jar` in the project folder.
-Copy it to your project's `lib/` folder, and you can start using it!
+Copy it to your main project's `lib/` folder, and you can start using it!

 ## How do I use it?